Last Updated: 06/21/2017

 Fire Station 14, located near the intersection of Dairy Drive and Femrite Drive in Madison, Wisconsin, will provide space to house, up to a double company and medical unit.
 A community room with adjoining toilet room will be programmed for staff and public use.
 The target building size is approximately 14,000 – 20,000 SF and the target construction cost is approximately $4,200,000 to $6,000,000.

 A standard City of Madison fire station is 14,000 SF.
-The Pre-Design process for Fire Station 14 indentified an additional 6,000 SF, that would bring the building total to 20,000 SF, that includes a larger community room and an expanded indoor area to conduct Recruit PAT’s (Physical Ability Test), Incumbent Standards and other training evolutions.
+The Pre-Design process for Fire Station 14 identified an additional 6,000 SF, that would bring the building total to 20,000 SF, that includes a larger community room and an expanded indoor area to conduct Recruit PAT’s (Physical Ability Test), Incumbent Standards and other training evolutions.
 Integrating a larger community space into the Fire Station 14 design addresses deficiencies in the area and brings opportunities for community meetings, engagement, education, fire prevention, health services (community paramedicine), and more to be brought into the community.
-In addition, the Madison Fire Department currently doesn’t have dedicated space for recruit testing, incumbent standards or training evolutions.
+In addition, the Madison Fire Department currently does not have dedicated space for recruit testing, incumbent standards or training evolutions.
 The lack of dedicated space for training, Recruit PAT’s, Standards evaluations increases operational costs to the Madison Fire Department and has resulted in legal issues when hiring new recruits and evaluating existing employees.
-The addition of this space is currently under review by the City.

 City User Agency: Madison Fire Department

 Jan.
 2017: In final contract negotiations with the architect to start design.